bruab/bruab.github.io/your-first-three-clients.md

 So my plan is to coach at least a dozen humans through what I _hope_ is a low stress, repeatable method of client-getting.
 Find the gaps between what I think makes sense and what actually makes sense.
 You get clients, your clients get _you_, I get a better book, [win win win](https://garden.briandavidhall.com/seek-win-win-wins).

-Here are the details:

-- Group coaching calls, online, every other Thursday at 12pm Eastern
-  - 45 minutes
-  - 2-10 attendees
-  - Format:
-    - 5-10 minute discussion on potential clients
-    - 5-10 minute discussion on potential partners
-    - 5-10 minute discussion on supporters
-    - 10 minute working session (send a message or two!)
-    - 5-10 minute wrapup
-  - Email support inbetween sessions
+## What I'm offering

+- **Strategy help** - Who are your clients, how can you find them, how should you approach them?
+- **Templates and scripts** - No need to stare at a blank page when it's time to send a message or followup
+- **Accountability** - Weekly-ish check-ins to help ensure you put in the work
+- **Encouragement** - You don't necessarily _need_ a cheerleader, but surely it can't hurt

+## How it works

+- **Kickoff call on Zoom** - Outline your current situation, your goals, talk about any clients or leads you've already got
+- **Async check-ins via SMS / Signal / Whatsapp** - I will check in on you proactively, hopefully that's not annoying
+- **Ad hoc voice calls whenever helpful** - When you need to vent, or do a brain dump, or talk through a complex situation

-If that sounds like something you might be into, just [send me a message](/contact) (or hit reply on any email I've ever sent you) and say something like "Hey sign me up for the group coaching sessions."
+If that sounds like something you might be into, just [send me a message](/contact) (or hit reply on any email I've ever sent you) and say something like "Hey let's see if you can help me find some clients."

-This is a [#nopitch](/nopitch) offer™.
-Once the second draft of the book is ready for beta reading, I'll start selling "early access + coaching calls + digital copy of the book when it's published."
-But if you opt in now, you get the whole package for free.
+## What's it cost?

+Once my book comes out, I ask that you buy one copy for every client you've found.
+(It will be $19 paperback, $9.99 on Kindle.)